Equifax Inc. (NYSE:EFX) Shares Bought by Bank of Montreal Can

 Bank of Montreal Can raised its stake in Equifax Inc. (NYSE:EFX) by 45.0% during the second quarter, Holdings Channel reports.
 The firm owned 118,687 shares of the credit services provider’s stock after purchasing an additional 36,858 shares during the period.
 Bank of Montreal Can’s holdings in Equifax were worth $28,416,000 at the end of the most recent quarter.

-In other news, insider Prasanna Dhore sold 2,001 shares of the business’s stock in a transaction dated Wednesday, August 4th.
+In other news, insider Prasanna Dhore sold 2,001 shares of Equifax stock in a transaction dated Wednesday, August 4th.
 The shares were sold at an average price of $257.49, for a total value of $515,237.49.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-1.03% of the stock is currently owned by insiders.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Insiders own 1.03% of the company’s stock.

 Equifax (NYSE:EFX) last released its earnings results on Tuesday, July 20th.
 The credit services provider reported $1.98 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.71 by $0.27.
 The company had revenue of $1.23 billion during the quarter, compared to the consensus estimate of $1.16 billion.
 Equifax had a net margin of 15.44% and a return on equity of 29.57%.
 The company’s revenue was up 25.6% on a year-over-year basis.
 During the same quarter in the previous year, the firm earned $1.60 EPS.
 As a group, sell-side analysts expect that Equifax Inc. will post 7.45 earnings per share for the current fiscal year.